 - Spray the cleaner directly onto the leather one small section at a time

-- Working quickly, agitate the cleaner into the grain using a scrubbing brush
+- Working quickly and gently, agitate the cleaner into the grain using a scrubbing brush

 - Wipe clean with a microfibre cloth.
 During cleaning, if the cloth becomes very wet or heavily soiled change to a fresh one